 Ocean pools in Sydney

 This salty seaside pool is located on the very edge of Cremorne Point.
-You’ll stroll down past leafy flowering gums, before arriving at the harbour edged pool – panoramic views of the city skyline and bobbing boats are contrasted with the pool’s well worn rope fencing and aquamarine lining.
-Splay out on the timber decking for a sun bake or take a dip – the water is above the harbour line so it gets cleaned and refilled weekly (make sure you check the cleaning schedule before venturing to it).
-The pool originally was just a rock pool, before being turned into a proper 33-metre swimming pool by locals and the council in the 1920s.
+Stroll down past leafy flowering gums, before arriving at the harbour edged pool – panoramic views of the city skyline and bobbing boats are contrasted with the pool’s well-worn rope fencing and aquamarine lining.
+Splay out on the timber decking for a sun bake or take a dip – the water is above the harbour line so it gets cleaned and refilled weekly (make sure you check the cleaning schedule before venturing here).

 This is one of the most private places to bathe in all of Sydney.
 The cliff-side swimming spot, built in 1886, is also known as McIver's Baths.
 The view is stunning, the water is salty fresh and shark-free, and there’s a couple of strips of grass at the top of the cliff where you can set up solar panel-style with a book.
-It’s girls only, and the mix of people there is wonderful and rare: kids with mums, gal pals, lesbians, women whose religion forbids them bathing in front of men… Some girls go topless, but there’s none of the leary culture you might get on a main beach: it feels like a safe space, a little haven.
-It costs 20c to get in – you just chuck it in the bucket as you enter.
+It’s women only, and the mix of people there is wonderful and rare: kids with mums, gal pals, lesbians, women whose religion forbids them bathing in front of men… Some chicks go topless, but there’s none of the leary culture you might get on a main beach: it feels like a safe space, a little haven.
+It's a gold coin donation to get in – just chuck it in the bucket as you enter.

 It’s the most photographed ocean pool in Australia – at Sydney’s most famous beach – which makes the 50-metre saltwater pool a popular spot for sunbathers and a bottleneck spot on the Bondi to Coogee walk.
-The baths have been a landmark of Bondi for 100 years, and if you want to become a member of the oldest winter swimming club in Australia you must swim three Sundays a month for a period of five years.
-Luckily, for those who just want a slice of the active lifestyle synonymous with the suburb, it’s only $6.50 for casual entry.
+The baths have been a landmark of Bondi for more than 100 years, and if you want to become a member of the oldest winter swimming club in Australia you must swim three Sundays a month for a period of five years.
+Luckily, for those who just want a slice of the active lifestyle synonymous with the suburb, it’s from $5.50-$8 for casual entry.

 Ocean pool by day, wedding venue by night, the heritage-listed baths that sit below the Maroubra to Bondi coastal walkway have changed little since they were built in 1907.
 The idyllic spot was born from one man's passion for the ocean: champion long-distance swimmer Henry Wylie obtained a special lease below the high-water mark to build the seawall and raised boardwalk.